Product Portfolio Management

 Optimizing resource allocation

-Well-performed product portfolio management provides a framework for allocating budget, personnel, and time across various products, ensuring that resources are prioritized in areas with the highest strategic value and potential for return.
+Well-performed product portfolio management provides a framework for allocating budget, personnel, and time across various products, ensuring that resource utilization is prioritized in areas with the highest strategic value and potential for return.
 This leads to improved efficiency and productivity, as resources are not wasted on low-performing products or initiatives that do not align with the company’s strategy.

 Driving innovation and market responsiveness.